Following the Human Thread in Social Navigation: Methodology

 \section{Methodology}

-This section introduces a novel framework, \modelname , for social navigation that incorporates human trajectories into the sequential decision-making process.
+This section introduces \modelname : a novel framework for social navigation that incorporates human trajectories into the sequential decision-making process.
 The first stage of our approach focuses on encoding human trajectories into a latent social context to represent the social dynamics that are functional to the agent motion policy.
 In the second stage, we introduce the Adapter module, which enables the estimation of social information from the agent's past behavior.
-Recovering this signal allows the robot to operate in the real world without explicitly representing human behavior.
-We elucidate the training process, trajectory modeling, and optimization techniques utilized in our approach, highlighting its effectiveness in addressing the challenges of social navigation.
+Recovering this signal allows the robot to operate without explicitly representing human behavior.
+We detail the training process, trajectory modeling, and optimization techniques utilized in our approach, highlighting its effectiveness in addressing the challenges of social navigation.

-\paragraph{Problem formalization.} The problem involves the task of locating and following a humanoid in motion within a household environment, maintaining a distance of 1 to 2 meters for at least \( k \) steps~\cite{puig2023habitat}.
+\paragraph{Problem formalization.} The problem requires to locate and follow a humanoid in motion within an indoor environment, maintaining a distance of 1 to 2 meters for at least \( k \) steps~\citep{puig2023habitat}.
 With the status \( x_t \), we represent the agent's ``perception'' at time \( t \).
 We exploit depth images from different cameras placed on the robot and a preprocessed version containing a humanoid detection bounding box.
-These perceptions are processed with a ResNet~\cite{he2015resnet} before being fed to the recurrent policy network, selecting the best action \( a_t \) at time \( t \).
-We use Decentralized Distributed Proximal Policy Optimization (DD-PPO)~\cite{wijmans2019dd} to iteratively improve the agent's policy while maximizing rewards derived from interactions with several environments executed in parallel, ensuring stability through controlled policy updates and lower training times.
+These perceptions are processed with a ResNet~\citep{he2015resnet} before being fed to the recurrent policy network, selecting the best action \( a_t \) at time \( t \).
+We use Decentralized Distributed Proximal Policy Optimization (DD-PPO)~\citep{wijmans2019dd} to iteratively improve the agent's policy while maximizing rewards derived from interactions with several environments executed in parallel, ensuring stability through controlled policy updates and lower training times.
+The pipeline described above can be considered a baseline implementation that does not contain privileged information but relies only on the robot's onboard sensors.
+To address the social aspect required by the task, we consider additional details on the humanoid, e.g., ``social dynamics'', defined as \(e_{t-N:t-1}\), where $N$ refers to the trajectory length. $e_{t-n}$ represents the position $n$ steps before time $t$, and $e_{t-N}$ refers to the earliest position in the trajectory under consideration.
+The notation $e_{t-N:t-1}$ is used as a shorthand to indicate the complete trajectory from $N$ steps in the past to the current time, representing absolute x-y coordinates.
+In the following sections, we describe how exploiting this information at training time can improve performance during deployment when it is absent.